How to buy a house in 2021

 Examining the facts– the latest data from Realtor.com shows that the inventory of newly listed properties declined by 8.7% nationally, compared to 2019.
 Additionally, the typical home spent 58 days on market in November, which is 13 days less than the same time last year.

-In 2020, we’ll see more of the same.
-Despite historically low interest rates, lack of housing inventory will still be a challenge; especially for buyers searching for homes under the $400,000 price point.
+As we move in to 2021, despite the historically low interest rates, lack of housing inventory will still be a challenge; especially for buyers searching for homes under the $400,000 price point.

-Here’s everything you’ll need to know about how to buy a house in 2020:
+Here’s every step you’ll need to take to successfully buy a home in 2021:

 Step 1: Review your credit score